muhammmadalli/sop/networking/Ping Issue Troubleshooting.md

 ```bash
 route add 0.0.0.0 mask 0.0.0.0 192.168.10.1
 ```
-- Make It Persistent (so it stays after reboot)
+- Make It **Persistent** (so it stays after reboot) so that they become persistent not volatitle or temporary

  By default, the route is temporary.
 To make it persistent:
 ```bash